 3) Use Effective Caching

-A site crashes every time when it is being loaded with excessive users visiting it at the same time.
-Caching comes at the rescue here by avoiding the need to render the website, every single time that a user visits.
+A site crashes every time it is loaded with excessive users visiting it at the same time.
+Caching comes to the rescue here by avoiding the need to render the website every single time that a user visits.

 Caching stores the already visited version of the website in the temporary storage area, called cache memory.

-The web page that is cached, will not require to send the database requests each time.
+The cached web page will not be required to send the database requests each time.

-There are multiple plugins that can be used for caching purpose like W3 Total Cache and WP Super Cache.
+Multiple plugins can be used for caching purposes, like W3 Total Cache and WP Super Cache.

-One can also set up caching under your general setting through VPS and dedicated server.
-It is only in the case of the shared server that this feature of caching is not available.
+One can also set up caching under your general setting through VPS and a dedicated server.
+It is only in the case of the shared server that this caching feature is not available.

 4) Optimize Images

 There should be a way to optimize an image on your site.
-If the user uploads an image with heavy file size, then it will affect the loading time of your page.
-In order to solve this problem, you should install a plugin which will optimize an image to reduce the file size, not reducing and affecting the quality.
+If the user uploads a photo with a heavy file size, then it will affect the loading time of your page.
+In order to solve this problem, you should install a plugin that will optimize an image to reduce the file size, not decrease and affect the quality.

-Other aspects of image optimisation like saving & compressing images for web, website caching, minimizing the number of JavaScript & CSS files, et al are explained in-depth in an independent blog in here.
+Other aspects of image optimization, like saving & compressing images for the web, website caching, minimizing the number of JavaScript & CSS files, et al. are explained in-depth in an independent.

 5) Add an Expire Headers

-Expire headers is a technique of letting the browser decide, whether the requested file should be fetched from the server or the browser’s cached data.
+Expire headers are a technique of letting the browser decide whether the requested file should be fetched from the server or the browser’s cached data.

-Expire headers, hence, sends the request for loading the link, only after the specified rule time to use the cached data is expired.
+Expire headers; hence, send the request for loading the link only after the specified rule time to use the cached data has expired.

 This reduces the extra load on the server and eventually helps in raising the speed of the website.

-Below we share the guideline to serve your static files with Expire headers, which will be cached by the browser:
+Below, we share the guidelines to serve your static files with Expire headers, which the browser will cache:

 1. For Apache Server